am01264/writings/2017-10-20 Target Focus.md

 ---
 title: Target Focus
+description: Random musings on the future
+date: 20171020Z
 ---

 I had an epiphany today.
 A moment of truth.
 A kernel from deep down inside.